symmy596/SurfinPy/README.md

       project.
 A more detailed discussion can take place there before the changes are accepted.

-For further information please contact Adam Symington, ars44@bath.ac.uk
+For further information please contact Adam Symington - symmy596@gmail.com, Joshua Tse - joshua.s.tse@gmail.com

 ## Research